space-deities/themis-poc/README.md

 # Quickstart
 1. Install the VSCode extension Dev-Containers
-2. Re-open the project using dev-containers
+2. Re-open the project using Dev-Containers (F1->Dev-Containers: Reopen ...)
 3. Debug fop.py using the python debugger

-Note promts are responded via terminal.
+Note: Promts are responded via terminal.